etu/nixconfig/README.md

 nix build github:etu/nixconfig#iso
 ```

-#### `hosts/pi-ender6/`
-My Rasperry pi with Klipper and Moonraker running on NixOS for my 3D printer.

 ### `modules/`
 This directory contains a whole bunch of modules that I've come up with to
 make it easier for me to quickly configure multiple systems to do similar